NaoiseGaffney/BookRepository/README.md

 ### Book Repository:

 * Validate ISBN using Python extension isbnlib when books are added and updated.
+* Support for ISBN with the check digit of 'X'.
 * Get full Google Books API details when adding and updating books.
 * Support for multiple languages using Flask-BabelEx (i18n/i10n).
 * Shared book comments.